Sheriff: Gunman appeared to target some victims at rail yard - News Break

 Cassidy had worked for Valley Transportation Authority since at least 2012, according to the public payroll and pension database Transparent California, first as a mechanic from 2012 to 2014, then maintaining substations.

+Officials investigated a house fire that broke out shortly before the shooting, sheriff’s Deputy Russell Davis said.
+Public records show Cassidy owned the two-story home where firefighters responded after being notified by a passerby.

+The gunman probably "set some kind of a device to go off at a certain time probably to coincide with the shooting,” the sheriff told “Today.”

-Doug Suh, who lives across the street from Cassidy, told The Mercury News in San Jose that Cassidy seemed “strange” and that he never saw anyone visit.
+Doug Suh, who lives across the street, told The Mercury News in San Jose that Cassidy seemed “strange” and that he never saw anyone visit.

 “I’d say hello, and he’d just look at me without saying anything,” Suh said.
 Once, Cassidy yelled at him to stay away as he was backing up his car.
 “After that, I never talked to him again.”